-withdrawal of statutes or covenants.&#8221; Is this ingenuous, sir?
+withdrawal of statutes or covenants."
+Is this ingenuous, sir?

-Then you say, &#8220;In page 10 of his tract, Mr. Darby renders *this* proposition thus.&#8221; This time, it is I who underline, sir.
+Then you say, "In page 10 of his tract, Mr. Darby renders *this* proposition thus."
+This time, it is I who underline, sir.
 Well, you have deceived your reader.
-It is not *this* proposition that I rendered.
+It is not this proposition that I rendered.
 The text of your tract gives that which you have not quoted here; and that portion of the words now in question, on which I specially comment, is not to be found in what you have quoted of them.
 You have not given the two versions honestly as they exist in comparison one with the other.
 You have omitted a passage which I particularly pointed out as the subject of my comments.
-Why did you omit &#8220;not a word of the withdrawal of statutes or covenants,&#8221; and then underline the words &#8220;*not only*&#8221; and &#8220;*covenant could not be made*&#8221; as if there was nothing to which these words referred?
-This is not, sir, the proposition which you indicate as being &#8220;that proposition,&#8221; as you affirm, that I rendered.
-I called attention to the withdrawal of the covenant, which I desired to treat of as being at the bottom of the author&#8217;s assertion, and the portion you designate, by underlining it, as if it were a misconstruction of your statement, plainly and precisely relates to what you have omitted and which I had quoted and pointed out.
+Why did you omit "not a word of the withdrawal of statutes or covenants," and then underline the words "*not only*" and "*covenant could not be made*," as if there was nothing to which these words referred?
+This is not, sir, the proposition which you indicate as being "that proposition," as you affirm, that I rendered.
+I called attention to the withdrawal of the covenant, which I desired to treat of as being at the bottom of the author's assertion, and the portion you designate, by underlining it, as if it were a misconstruction of your statement, plainly and precisely relates to what you have omitted and which I had quoted and pointed out.
 You have not, I repeat, placed the two versions in comparison one with the other.
 The proposition which you have given, as being *the one* which I rendered, is only the half of it; and the principal thing which you point out in my version as being inexact, relates to the part which you have omitted.
 And if the part which you have suppressed were found there, everybody would see that what I said was perfectly correct.
-Is the expression &#8220;this proposition&#8221; truthful?
+Is the expression "this proposition" truthful?
 I leave you the task of appropriating the accusation which my question implies, to whomsoever it may belong.

 As to the second expression which you underline, I see nothing in it which has been altered, and nothing to alter.
-You said, &#8220;There is nothing to give room for the thought that a new law must be substituted for the first.&#8221; I gave as the substance of the assertion in your tract that &#8220;a new law could not be substituted for the first.&#8221; You quote @Matthew 5: 18, a passage which declares that &#8220;Till heaven and earth pass, one jot or tittle [from the law] shall in nowise pass till all be fulfilled&#8221;; and you apply it most explicitly to the universality of the dispensations, of the institutions, and ordinances of Jehovah, so far as they are contained in the word.
+You said, "There is nothing to give room for the thought that a new law must be substituted for the first."
+I gave as the substance of the assertion in your tract that "a new law could not be substituted for the first."
+You quote @Matthew 5: 18, a passage which declares that "Till heaven and earth pass, one jot or tittle [from the law] shall in nowise pass till all be fulfilled"; and you apply it most explicitly to the universality of the dispensations, of the institutions, and ordinances of Jehovah, so far as they are contained in the word.
 This is